blooms in the damp open forest margins

 Range

 Throughout New Zealand from Northland to Stewart Island.
 Most common in damp, open areas and forest margins.
-Also found in Australia and the South Pacific.
+Also found in Australia and South Pacific.

 Endemism